TheCaptainCraken/blog/content/posts/deep_work/index.md

 In the book, *Shallow Work* is characterized as:

-> Noncognitively demanding, logistical-style tasks, often performed while distracted. these efforts tend not to create much new value in the world and are easy to replicate.
+> Noncognitively demanding, logistical-style tasks, often performed while distracted.
+These efforts tend not to create much new value in the world and are easy to replicate.

 Examples of *Shallow Work* include: